Brain Re-Ignition and Recovery After Coma and Flat Line Brain Death

 The eight levels that use ten elements each in this RLAS rating scale range from no response to through four levels that include types of confusion to a final "purposeful and appropriate" status of behavior.

-The Glasgow Coma Scale is still used to assess coma, but may need to be revised to reflect a stage of coma that comes after the eeG flat line.
+The Glasgow Coma Scale is still used to assess coma, but may need to be revised to reflect a stage of coma that comes after the EEG flat line.

-Additional Assessment Scales
+Additional Coma Assessment Scales

 Newer coma rating scales have not shown high enough reliability statistics to recommend widespread usage, but these scales include: